Bundi Utsav: Activities

+Bundi Utsav offers a range of cultural events and activities.

-Cultural processions
+Cultural events

-Colorful processions wind their way through the streets of Bundi, featuring elaborately decorated camels, horses, and elephants adorned with traditional attire and accessories.
-These processions showcase the regal heritage of Rajasthan and add to the festive atmosphere.
-It starts with the worship of Lord Ganesha at the Taragarh Fort in Bundi city.
+Processions take place in the streets of Bundi, with colourful decorations.
+They include decorated camels, horses and elephants with traditional attire and accessories.
+These processions are intended to celebrate the historical regal heritage of Rajasthan and contribute to a festive atmosphere.
+The procession begins with worship of Lord Ganesha at the Taragarh Fort in Bundi city.

-Crafts Bazaar

-A bustling marketplace is set up during the festival, offering a wide range of handcrafted items, textiles, jewelry, and pottery at the playground of Government Senior Secondary School, Bundi.
-Visitors have the opportunity to purchase authentic Rajasthani handicrafts and interact with skilled artisans.
+A marketplace is set up during the festival, offering handcrafted items, textiles, jewelry, and pottery.
+It is held at the Government Senior Secondary School in Bundi.
+Visitors can purchase locally-made Rajasthani handicrafts from artisans.

-Cultural performances

-The festival features captivating performances of traditional Rajasthani folk music, dance, and theater at Chaurasi Khambon ki Chhatri in the city of Bundi.
-Artists from across the region come together to showcase their talent, enchanting the audience with their vibrant performances.
+The festival includes performances of traditional Rajasthani folk music, dance, and theater at the Chaurasi Khambon ki Chhatri in Bundi city.

-Rajasthani cuisine

-The festival is a culinary delight, offering visitors a chance to savor the flavors of Rajasthani cuisine.
-Traditional dishes such as Katt Bafla, gatte ki sabzi, Danamethi ki Sabzi, and Kadke are served to foreign visitors at the festival venue.
+The festival includes stalls with local Rajasthani cuisine, including traditional dishes such as Katt Bafla, gatte ki sabzi, Danamethi ki Sabzi, and Kadke.

 Tourist activities

-In addition to the cultural festivities, the Bundi Utsav also includes various tourist activities such as heritage walks, guided tours of historical monuments, and fun activities such as tug-of-war, mustache competition, turban tying competition, pot race, horse race, camel race.
+Bundi Utsav also includes various tourist-oriented activities such as heritage walks, guided tours of historical monuments, and competitive activities such as tug-of-war, a mustache competition, a turban tying competition, a pot race, a horse race and a camel race.
+On the last day of Bundi Utsav, a cultural safari is organised to educate foreign tourists about rural Indian culture.
+The "village safari" takes visitors to Theekarda village to show them the rural lifestyle, attire and culture.

 Deepdaan

-Deepdan, an event during which earthen lamps are lit and set afloat on the waters of Nawal Sagar Lake in the city of Bundi, in which thousands of citizens participate and enjoy.
+The festival includes Deepdan, an event during which earthen lamps are lit and set afloat on the waters of Nawal Sagar Lake, located in Bundi city.
+Deepdan has tended to draw thousands of citizens.

 Painting workshop

-A drawing and painting workshop also held at Sukh Mahal located on the banks of Jait Sagar Lake in the city of Bundi.
+The festival includes a drawing and painting workshop also held at Sukh Mahal located on the banks of Jait Sagar Lake in the city of Bundi.

-Village safari

-On the last day of the grand and colorful Bundi Utsav, visitors from foreign countries enjoyed the village safari and learned about the rich culture of rural India.
-The foreign tourists visited Theekarda village and got acquainted with the rural lifestyle, costumes, and culture.

-Significance

-The Bundi Utsav plays a crucial role in promoting tourism and fostering cultural exchange in the region.
-It provides a platform for local artists and craftsmen to showcase their skills, thereby preserving and promoting traditional art forms.
-Furthermore, the festival attracts tourists from around the world, contributing to the economic development of Bundi and the surrounding areas.